Meet the Staff

 Beth Osterlund

-Joining the OGSS in 2013, she is a member of the Northwestern’s Education Abroad Crisis Management Council and is an active member of Pulse, a network of university international health and safety specialists.
+Since joining the OGSS in 2013, Beth has become an integral part of Northwestern's Education Abroad Crisis Management Council.
+Furthermore, she actively participates in Pulse, a network of university international health and safety specialists.
+Beth is dedicated to the safety and well-being of Northwestern's international travelers.

 Andrea Mendoza